 The COVID payment includes no amount for children.
 If you have a dependent partner and children you will be better off on full Jobseekers.
 If you eventually qualify for a higher amount of Jobseekers – then welfare should backdate any underpayment.

 - Aged between 18 and 66

-- including people working and getting other social welfare benefits IF if they have lost ALL employment since 13 March because of the COVID-19 (Coronavirus) pandemic.
+- including people working and getting other social welfare benefits IF they have lost ALL employment in Ireland * because of the COVID-19 (Coronavirus) pandemic.

 (includes temporarily laid-off from work or asked to stay at home from work due to the pandemic )